pgmodeler/pgmodeler/README.md

 Change Log
 ----------

-v0.6.0-beta
+v0.6.0
 ------
 <em>Codename: <strong>Daring Mammoth</strong></em><br/>
-<em>Release date: September 16, 2013</em>
+<em>Release date: October 30, 2013</em>

-* [New] Added experimental reverse engineering support.
-* [New] Added an experimental option --fix-model to pgmodeler-cli to permit the user to fix the structure of an older model (generated in pgModeler < 0.6.0) or a corrupted file.
-* [New] Added an option to debug the import process printing any generated code to stdout.
-* [New] Added support for bidirectinal FK relationships.
+* [New] Added a validation when removing protected FK relationships.
-* [New] Added a statement "SET search_path [schemas]" on database model SQL code.
+* [New] Added a progress info (at bottom widgets bar) for temporary model saving.
+* [New] User can now restore the last session via File > Restore Session.
+Sessions will not be restored at startup anymore.
-* [New] Added missing PostgreSQL built-in types.
+* [New] Added a "zoom" option when exporting to PNG image.
-* [New] Configured connections now can be duplicated in order to reuse it's attributes.
-* [Change] Minor change on main compilation script.
-The subproject "tests" are included only when compiling in debug mode.
-* [Change] Major change on validation widget.
-Fixes are now applied using a thread and can be aborted any time user want.
-* [Change] Change on model saving process. pgModeler will not deny to save invalidated anymore.
-Now it will ask the user to validate the model or save an invalidate one anyway.
-* [Change] Changed the behavior of the operation list.
-In the first exception the entire list are emptied.
+* [Change] Disabled the model loading via command line on MacOSX due to bundle particularities.
+* [Change] Remove option "Save session" from general config widget.
-* [Change] Changed the way foreign keys are generated.
-They always will be generated at end of database definition to avoid reference breaking.
+* [Change] Improved the way schema's children objects are selected/unselected.
-* [Change] Minor improvements on model code generation and copy operations.
-* [Change] Removed deprecated "rtree" indexing type.
-* [Fix] Minor fixes on PgSQLType class.
-User types aren`t removed instead they are deactivated to avoid reference breaking.
+* [Change] Improved the printing operation.
+Now custom paper size has a separated field to assign it's coordinates.
+* [Change] The import errors now are written on a log file when "ignore import errors" is checked.
+* [Fix] Fixed an inconsistence when removing a table before the fk relationship linked to it.
+From now on (to avoid crashes) user must remove the relationship first and then remove the table.
+* [Fix] Fixed a minor bug on column's graphical representation that was incorrectly configuring the column descriptor for self-relationship fk's.
-* [Fix] Minor fix on selecting the children objects of a schema.
+* [Fix] Minor fix on model overview widget when showing large models.
-* [Fix] Minor fixes on scene and relationship avoiding crashes when destroying the whole graphical scene.
+* [Fix] Fixed bug on pgmodeler-cli that was generating errors when running it outside the executable's directory.
+* [Fix] Fixed the calculation of pages to be printed.
-* [Fix] Fixed bug on deleting self relationships.
+* [Fix] Fixed the type enumeration validation to accept space on the names.
-* [Fix] Minor fix on model export process.
-The last line of the SQL code now is correctly extracted and executed.
-* [Fix] Minor fix on sequence class to accept owner.
+* [Fix] Minor fix for GiS types.
+Spatial auxiliary type name can null.
-* [Fix] Minor fixes on the splash screen control code.
+* [Fix] Minor pgmodeler-cli typos corrections.
-* [Fix] Fixed a bug that was crashing pgModeler at startup.
+* [Fix] Fixed a bug related to XMLParser and threads that was crashing pgModeler on Windows.
-* [Fix] Fixed a bug that was causing pgModeler to crash when loading operators which name contained '&' char.
-* [Fix] Fixed bug related to sequence values assignment.
+* [Fix] Fixes on DatabaseImportHelper to correctly handle extension created types.
-* [Fix] Fixed "Operation with not allocated object" error on applying validation fixes.
-* [Fix] Fixed relationship label position saving.
-* [Fix] Minor fix on main window. pgModeler now is not closed while the validation is running.
+* [Fix] Minor fix on PgSQLType::parseString() when creating datatypes from strings.

 The complete change log can be found on [CHANGELOG.md](https://github.com/pgmodeler/pgmodeler/blob/master/CHANGELOG.md) file.